officialshivanichaudhary/project2/README.md

 # new project
-this project is created from local system. created by shivani chaudhary .
+this project is created from local system. it is created by shivani chaudhary .